 From north to south the long, skinny country is easily traversed by car (the roads are fantastic, too).
 If a fabulous road trip with plenty of scenic stops and glamorous hotels along the way is your idea of fun then you may have found your dream honeymoon.
 Most international flights land in Lisbon, which is situated in a convenient spot to head north or south.
 If you have the time it’s worth doing both.

 Wine country is idyllic for a few days—the region’s table wines (as in not sweet like Port) are a relatively new development, but there are hundreds to try—but Porto is a charming city worth checking out, too.
-There you can choose between cool and slightly quirky stays at bed and breakfast–style townhouses like the trendy Rosa Et Al or the super luxe The Yeatman, with its double Michelin-starred restaurant.
-Architecture buffs will love wandering around (check out the prettiest McDonalds in the world), or taking a tour by foot or bicycle.
+There you can choose between cool and slightly quirky stays at bed and breakfast–style townhouses like the trendy Rosa Et Al or the super-luxe The Yeatman, with its double Michelin-starred restaurant.
+Architecture buffs will love wandering around (check out the prettiest McDonalds in the world) or taking a tour on foot or bicycle.
 There, don’t miss an elegant night out at DOP - Chef Rui Paula (or, while in the Douro, its sister restaurant DOC).